michael-angerer/michael-angerer.github.io/_posts/2022-04-07-zephyr-basics-ble-1.markdown

 BLE is one of the most common communications standards for smart devices.
 It enables the exchange of information with low cost and low power.
 Thanks to the wide availability of smartphones, there are billions of BLE-enabled devices on the market.
 If you learn how to program your own, you unlock a valuable skill for yourself.

 Zephyr is built with BLE in mind and provides excellent APIs.
 Let us together review the basics of BLE and then dive into the Zephyr APIs!
-We will first implement the Smart LED.
-After reading this post, you will be able to program an ESP32 to be a remote-controllable LED (a peripheral in BLE terms).
+We will start by implementing a peripheral.
+After reading this post, you will be able to program an ESP32 to be a remote-controllable Smart LED.
 You can use any BLE app from the AppStore to turn the LED on or off.

-In a future post, we will program a second ESP32 to make the Smart Button!
+In a future post, we will program a second ESP32 to make a Smart Button!

 ## Prerequisites